 This common A19 form factor allows these bulbs to fit in almost any light fixture that supports an incandescent bulb.
 A19 lights look like traditional Edison-style bulb in size and shape.
 This bulb also about mirrors an incandescent in its low weight.

 Gone are those heavy metal heat sinks at the base of many older 100w LED light bulbs.
 This is a good thing, because these not only made the LED heavier and hotter.
 But they also raised the transport costs of the bulbs, due to the extra weight.
 These units are quite light in fact.
 So, they’re cheaper to ship.
 This, among other factors, results in inexpensive, state-of-the-art lighting for the consumer.
 Bravo Philips!
 Philips has made these LED bulbs more affordable than the CREE models of past years that we’ve sampled; currently about half the price per bulb.

-These LED bulbs operate with SOME heating.
-But they don’t become nearly as hot as their 100 watt incandescent counterparts, and not very much warmer than the 60 and 75-watt LED bulbs we’ve examined.
-They run way cooler than compact fluorescent lamps with similar brightness.
+Now these LED bulbs run with SOME heating.
+But they don’t get nearly as hot as their 100 watt incandescent counterparts.
+Plus, they’re not much warmer than the 60 and 75-watt LED bulbs we’ve tested.
+They run way cooler than CFL lights with the same brightness.